avetisdav94/Bachor/README.md

 ### Contributing Guidelines

-- Follow the existing code style
+- Follow the existing code style and architecture
 - Add tests for new features
 - Update documentation as needed
 - Be respectful and constructive